ASI Intramural Slow-Pitch Softball Rules

 - Prior to the start of the game, a meeting between the two team

-managers and the official will take place behind home plate.
-They will discuss rules and regulations which the manager must relay back to the team. - Team Spokesperson- The team manager is the only person who may address the official and is the spokesperson for the team.
+managers and the official will take place behind home plate- managers and the official will take place behind home plate.
+They will discuss rules and regulations which the manager must relay back to the team. - Team Spokesperson – The team manager is the only person who may address the official and is the spokesperson for the team.

 - Prior to the start of the game, a meeting between the two team